TomBugnon/deNEST/README.md

                 0 otherwise. default value is 1.0
               - for multimeters: the value of a random timestep within the slice. default value is equal to the `interval` nest_parameter.
+              ()
+            (TODO: Delete param)
     - `number_formatted` (int): Number of units per grid location that are for which recorder data is formatted.
 All units are formatted if None.
-      (default None)
+      (default None) (TODO: Delete)
     - **NB**: Make sure that no population is missing compared to the `'layer'` parameters.
+(TODO: Add check)

-## Inputs to the network
+### Inputs to the network

-The input 'shown' to the network (that is, used to set the firing rates during a forecoming session) is a NumPy array of dimensions compatible with the network's `InputLayer`'s dimension.
-The NumPy array should be 4D with the following
-dimensions: `(rows, columns, filters, frames)`
+The input 'shown' to the network (that is, used to set the firing rates of the InputLayer during a forecoming session) is a NumPy array of dimensions compatible with the network's `InputLayer`'s dimension.
+The NumPy array should be 4D with the following dimensions: `(rows, columns, filters, frames)`
+TODO: FIX!!!
 - _rows_ : should be greater than the number of rows of the `InputLayer`.
 - _columns_ : should be greater than the number of columns of the `InputLayer`
 - _filter_ : should be greater than the number of Layers in the `InputLayer`.
   Please ignore this dimension in general cases but make sure your array is 4D.
   This dimension would correspond to different filters to be applied to an image to mimic different 'filterings' by the retina, LGN, V1 etc in an object recognition network.
+(TODO: Remove)
 - _frames_ : If the stimulators are spike_generators, successive 'frames' are
     shown to the InputLayer, each for a certain duration.
 If the stimulators are poisson_generators, only the first frame is shown to the network.